thoughtbot/cocaine/README.md

 http://jira.codehaus.org/browse/JRUBY-6162.
 You *will* want to use the `BackticksRunner` if you are unable to update JRuby.

+## REE

+So, here's the thing about REE: The specs that involve timeouts don't work there.
+Not because the logic is unsound, but because the command runs really slowly.
+The test passes -- eventually.
+This was verified using an external
+debugger: the process that REE kicks off in the tests reads and writes surprisingly slowly.
+For this reason, we cannot recommend using Cocaine with REE anymore.

+It's not something we like, so if anyone has any insight into this problem, we'd love to hear about it.
+But, for the time being, we'll consider it more appropriate to just not use it anymore.
+Upgrade to 1.9.3, people.

 ## Feedback

 *Security* concerns must be privately emailed to